ghalactic/github-release-from-tag/README.md

   with:
     # Set to "true" to produce releases in a draft state.
     draft: "true"

+    # Set to "false" to disable generation of checksum assets for the release.
+    generateChecksumAssets: "false"

     # Set to "true" to append automatically generated release notes to the
     # release body.